Overview

 , or Rust's_init

-. - GREASE currently does not cope well with calls to symbolic function pointers or addresses.
-By default, GREASE's default behavior is to skip over calls to function pointers or addresses that it cannot resolve as concrete.
+. - GREASE currently does not cope well with calls to symbolic function pointers or addresses (or syscalls with symbolic numbers).
+GREASE's default behavior is to skip over calls to function pointers or addresses that it cannot resolve as concrete.
 GREASE also includes a

 --error-symbolic-fun-calls